Jump to:

 Emerging/unique interventions

 Regenerative treatments using bone marrow autologous cells concentrate (BMC) have been emerging for treatment of shoulder osteoarthritis and rotator cuff tendinopathy.
-Even though BMC has showed promise in one multi-center prospective study, the results have yet to be reproduced.
-Moreover, the study was funded by a party with financial investment in BMC.23
+Data on the utilization of Bone Marrow Concentrate (BMC) has showed promise but further research is required.37

-For patients that have failed non-operative therapy and would like to avoid surgery, certain regenerative medicine treatments such as PRP and BMC may be considered.
+For patients that have failed non-operative therapy and would like to avoid surgery, regenerative medicine treatments may be considered.
 However, patients need to be reminded that these are experimental treatments with potentials for harm.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills